geostyler/geostyler-beginner-workshop/workshop/data-parser/parser-to-ui.md

 # Connect Data Parsers With UI

-To enable attributive styling, we have to add the already read data format to the `Style` component.
+To enable attributive styling, we have to add the data format we already read in to the `Style` component.
 This can be done via the `data` property.

 ```js